FACT SHEET: Head Lice (a type of “pediculosis”; also known as “nits”; caused by the head louse ectoparasite Pediculus capitis1)

 - Adult head lice are about 2−3 mm long.
 They attach their greyish-white eggs (“nits”) to the base of the hair shaft.
 Lice move by crawling; they do not jump or fly.

 - Itching is caused by an allergic reaction to the bites of the head louse.
 If the patient/client has been scratching, sores on the head may be evident.
-Because head lice are particularly active at night, the infested person may be irritable from lack of sleep.

 - Head lice are most common among preschool children who attend child care, as well as among elementary school children and the household members of affected children.